A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Probabilistic feasibility of sets around equilibria

-where $s^*$ is the number of samples that support the equilibrium $x^*$ and $M$ the number of facets of $\Pi_K$ that intersect $S_K^*$. \end{thm} \emph{Proof}: Let $(S_K^*,x^*)$ be the solution returned by $\algo$ for some given $\msample$, according to Definition \ref{Algorithm_definition}.
-We aim at determining a compression set for $\algo(\msample)$, as this would in turn allow us to obtain the theorem's conclusion by means of Theorem 2 in \cite{Pantazis2020}.
-Under Assumption \ref{nondegeneracy}, this is equivalent to determining an upper bound on the number of support samples for $\algo(\msample)$ (see Definition \ref{def_support}).
-Since by construction $S_K^*$ is parametrised by $x^*$, the support samples of $\algo(\msample)$ are given by the union of (i) the samples that support the equilibrium $x^*$, and (ii) the samples that do not support $x^*$, but whose removal can still lead to a change of the region $S_K^*$.
-In the first case, removing a support sample for $x^*$ would move the entire region (e.g., by its centre, as in Fig.~\ref{final_affine_M=2}); we denote the number of such samples as $s^*$.
-On the other hand, the removal of a sample corresponding to the second case yields a larger region $S^*_K$, leaving $x^*$ unaffected; the number of such samples can be upper bounded by the $M$ facets of $\Pi_K$ that intersect $S_K^*$.
-Hence, the number of samples that form a compression set for $\algo(\msample)$ is bounded by $s^*+M$.
+where $s^*$ is the number of samples that form a compression set for the equilibrium mapping $x^*$ and $M$ the number of uncertain constraints of $\Pi_K$ that intersect $S_K^*$. \end{thm} \emph{Proof}: Let $(x^*,S^*_K)$ be the solution returned by $\algo$ for some given $\msample$, according to Definition \ref{Algorithm_definition}.
+We aim at determining a compression set for $\algo(\msample)$, \FF{and use its cardinality to reach} the theorem's conclusion by means of Theorem 2 in \cite{Pantazis2020}.
+This would be the union of: (i) the samples that form a compression set for $x^*$---i.e., solving the problem using only these would result in the same equilibrium obtained by using all samples---, and (ii) any other sample (not in the compression set of $x^*$) whose removal can still lead to a change of the region $S_K^*$.\\ Case (i): Determining a (possibly non-minimal) compression set for $x^*$ can be achieved, as suggested in \cite{CampiGarattiRamponi2018}, by progressively removing samples till a subset that leaves the solution unchanged is determined.
+We denote its cardinality by $s^*$.
+With reference to Fig.~\ref{final_affine_M=2}, this set would be associated with the blue constraints active at $x^*$.
+Case (ii): We need to count the samples whose removal does not change $x^*$ but yields a larger region $S^*_K$ (red constraint in Fig.~\ref{final_affine_M=2}).
+Their number can be upper bounded by the $M$ facets of $\Pi_K$ that intersect $S_K^*$. \\ Hence, the number of samples that form a compression set for $\algo(\msample)$ is bounded by $s^*+M$.
 Existence of a compression set $I$ with a bound on its cardinality is sufficient for the application of Theorem 2 in \cite{Pantazis2020}.
 The fact that for the minimal compression set $|I^*|\leq |I|\leq s^*+M$ always holds leads then to the statement of this theorem. $\blacksquare$